bkleinen/bkleinen.github.io/classes/ws2020/info3/index.md

 There will be a 2-hour online examination at the end of the semester.

+## I have already taken Info3 last semester and passed the labs!

+Congrats!
+Tell Prof. Kleinen and Prof. Weber-Wulff that you would like to keep your grade for the lab.
+It is recommended that you still do the labs of this semester for yourself (you can ask for help/ feedback of course) so you can learn about JavaScript (the topics of the lab can be in the exam).

 ## Course Literature

 There is no textbook for this class.
 Here are the main books this class